Holley Sniper 2300

 Also you can see in this picture I made a little extension arm on the carb for the throttle cable connection because the gas pedal was extremely sensitive (almost like, all on, or all off, type thing)

 This almost seemed to do the trick for the stalling but after a few days of driving it starting doing it again, maybe a little less, but still stalling.
 I took it to Chuck's Speed Shop for some help (They were excellent, very nice and patient with me).
 They weren't all that familiar with a Sniper on a Draw-thru charger either but hooked me up to their computer and did some adjusting the best they could.
 They were able to re-calibrate the MAP software to show scaling above 100 kPa so I could set the A/F ratio for Boost.
 Also, they turned down the learning from 100% to 20%.
-We were going to dyno it too but for some reason there was too much noise in the system so we could get any readings.
+We were going to dyno it too but for some reason there was too much noise in the system so we couldn't get any readings.
 (I later found out I had a broken Alternator bracket which is also used as a Ground connection so I'm sure that's what the issue was)

 I learned a lot about a lot there at Chuck's Speed Shop but it was still stalling.
 In the mean time I was in contact with Ethan P. Moss at Holley and he has been very patient with me also and has been excellent at suggesting and explaining things to do like "Increase your IAC ramp decay time by a second, and increase your RPM above idle to start ramp to 1100RPM see how that treats it.
 You’ve added a lot of plenum volume with the blower so idle recovery needs to soften up. & The initial fuel curve is typically a little rich, a little safe that way, and the system tends to lean out as it learns"